umgbhalla/starred/README.md

 ## Shell

+- [ebastler/marbastlib](https://github.com/ebastler/marbastlib) - A library collecting MX and Choc style footprints, as well as various other parts used to design custom keyboards
 - [OpenBMB/ChatDev](https://github.com/OpenBMB/ChatDev) - Create Customized Software using Natural Language Idea (through LLM-powered Multi-Agent Collaboration)
 - [Jeevan-kumar-Raj/Grokking-System-Design](https://github.com/Jeevan-kumar-Raj/Grokking-System-Design) - Systems design is the process of defining the architecture, modules, interfaces, and data for a system to satisfy specified requirements.
 Systems design could be seen as the application of systems the
 - [zap-zsh/zap](https://github.com/zap-zsh/zap) - :zap: Zap is a minimal zsh plugin manager